systematic-magic/aop/editorials.rst

 	If a reference to :ref:`panel letter<figure_pannel>` is missing, then please ask author to provide one.

-11.4.
+10.4.
 Check that figure numbers are assigned to figures continuously and there are no gaps in a sequence.
 In other words there should be no situation when there are figures 1, 3 and 4 in the article, but figure 2 is missing.

 At the same time, upon authors request, figures can appear in the text in any order.
 E.g. figure 2 before figure 1 is OK.

 If you see that there are gaps in number sequence, then check with corresponding author whether some figures are missing or whether it is possible to re-number the figures to eliminate the gaps.

-11.5.
+10.5.
 Check figure callouts in the text:

 	- Check the format of figure callouts:

-	| :sampleu:`Figure 1`
+	| :sample:`Figure 1`

 	.. image:: /_static/editor_figure_callouts_in_text.png
    	  	:alt: Figure number